 So, undertaking your own Dog Bite Training rarely is a sensible decision, particularly today where via internet everyone can find out everything about everyone else.

 Now, if you're still reading here, you must be either very determined or very interested.

 Dog Bite Training - Standard Process

-When your German Shepherd is being bite trained, the professional dog trainers will use protective armour and repeatedly simulate a controlled attack with a stick in an observed environment.
-The dog is then gradually being trained to bite with force into the (protected) forearm of the handler's deputy, to hold on to its targeted attacker even when the attacker tries to shake off the dog, and not to loosen the bite until the handler shouts "Out!".
+When your German Shepherd is being professionally bite trained, the dog trainer's handler will use protective armour and repeatedly simulate a controlled attack with a stick in an observed environment.
+The dog is then gradually being trained for full force mouth bites into the handler's protected forearm, to hold on to the attacker even when the attacker tries to shake off the dog, and not to loosen the bite until the trainer shouts OUT!

-All these terms clearly mark the enormous differences to German Shepherd Protection Training.
+All these terms clearly mark the enormous differences to genuine German Shepherd Protection Training!

 Also note that Dog Bite Training as described above will not start before your German Shepherd has proven to the trainer that the dog fully and instantly complies with all relevant dog commands during prior dog training sessions.

 In summary: Dog Bite Training should always be left to professionals.
 If you can't afford a professional Dog Bite Trainer, don't do it.
 Instead, go play with your dog.
 That will improve the relationship, and the better your relationship with your dog, the more likely that your dog will go out of his/her way to protect you, should such need arise.
 Obviously this doesn't mean that your dog will be skilled to protect you, yet be aware that there are far more important skills of a Protection Dog than to bite.